Do You Know the Difference Between a Wide Receiver and a Tight End? – Let’s Find Out!

 Frequently Asked Questions About the Difference Between a Wide Receiver and a Tight End

-Do Tight Ends Have to Be big Strong?
+Do Tight Ends Have to Be Big and Strong?

 Besides the height, tight ends need to be strong and big-bodied enough to take the tackling they will when blocking.
 Tight ends are mostly asked to block some strong and more athletic defenders on the field.